timsemple/cloudcase-candidate-app/README.md

 ## Development
 - Use ReactJS for fast development and to advantage of the large pool of developer in the future
 - A single page app that can be inflated within a webpage or secure environment to collect data from the candidate
-- This should be self contained app without dependency on a backend or external API
+- This should be self-contained app without dependency on a backend or external API
-- Use only HTML5 Form elements and validation as we wont be creating any backend processing
+- Use only HTML5 Form elements and validation as we won't be creating any backend processing
 - Use bootstrap styling for standard form elements
 - Minimise external packages to reduce ongoing maintenance and have decided not to use precompiled CSS as the size of the project and quantity of CSS rule didn’t justify the setup
 - In reality the form would output data to the HR Software’s API - in which case I map the fields using the same naming conventions, syntax, etc to match the API’s expected input